 In the office, we use a fiber-optic scope, which is thin and flexible and enables direct access to your throat.
 First, you may be given a numbing spray and/or a medication to dry up the secretions in your nose and throat.
 Then Drs.
 Chapman or Anderson will put the scope through your nose and gently down your throat.

 For the in-office procedure using a flexible scope, please do not to eat or drink anything before the procedure.
 Although numbing medication is used, some patients with a strong gag reflex may have trouble and we want to prevent vomiting.
 If you wear dentures, you will just need to remove them before the examination.

 If a rigid scope is necessary, it will be performed under general anesthesia.
 Drs.
-Chapman, Anderson or Ballinger will want to know if you:
+Chapman or Anderson will want to know if you:

 - Are allergic to any medicines, including anesthetics

 - Are taking any medications or herbal drugs

 - Have bleeding problems or take any blood-thinning medicine